6174/comflowy-nodes/README.md

 </details>

 <details>
-  <summary>Step 2: Get Comflowy API Key</summary>
+  <summary>Step 2: Obtain Comflowy API Key</summary>

-  Next, you need to get the Comflowy API Key.
-Click on the avatar in the lower left corner (Figure 1), then click on Settings (Figure 2), and finally find the API Key (Figure 3) and copy it.
+  Next, you need to obtain the Comflowy API Key.
+Click on the avatar in the bottom left corner (Figure ①), then click on Settings (Figure ②), and finally find the API Key (Figure ③) and copy it. **Note: For security reasons in future use, please do not disclose your API Key to others.**

   ![image](images/API_Key.png)
 </details>

 <details>
-  <summary>Step 3: Configure Comflowy extension</summary>
+  <summary>Step 3: Enter Comflowy API Key</summary>

-  Finally, you need to input the API Key into the node.
-For example, there's an API Key input box in the LLM node where you need to paste the API Key you just copied:
+  Lastly, you need to input the API Key into the Comflowy Set API Key node.
+After entering it, you can delete this node.
+Then you can use other Comflowy nodes.
+If you don't input this node, you won't be able to use Comflowy nodes.

   ![image](images/API_Key_Node.png)
 </details>